sreitich/JohnLang/README.md

 ## Static Errors

-* Type errors
+* Type errors - Hold up, these types don't match!
-* Declaration errors
+* Declaration errors - Hold your horses, pal!
+I'm not sure what yer talking bout with this variable thing.
-* Function call errors
+* Function call errors - Can't go about calling someone without a phone!
-* Method call errors
+* Method call errors - I can't find any sorta method in this here doohickey.
-* Return type errors
+* Return type errors - Woah now, dont go returning nothing.
-* Member access errors
+* Member access errors - I can't find any sorta member like that in this here doohickey.
-* Mutability errors
+* Mutability errors - Hey now, don't go trying to change that variable's type.

 ## Example Programs